Jim Norton (Irish actor): Theatre

 Norton has a longtime partnership with playwright Conor McPherson, having originated roles in six of his plays in Dublin, London and New York, and for which he has won both the Tony and Olivier Award.
 Norton played Jack in The Weir (1997), Joe in Port Authority (2001), Matthew in Come on Over (2001), Richard in The Seafarer (2006–7), Reverend Berkeley in The Veil (2011), and Maurice in The Night Alive (2013).

 In 1990 he appeared in the original production of Frank McGuinness's The Bread Man at the Gate Theatre.

 In 2004 he took part in the touring production of Martin McDonagh's The Pillowman.

 In 2006/7 he appeared in Conor McPherson's The Seafarer at The National Theatre, and reprised the same role in the 2008 Broadway theatre production of the play.

 In 2012, he performed as The Chairman in a Broadway adaptation of The Mystery of Edwin Drood.

 In 2013/2014 he played Maurice in Conor McPherson's The Night Alive, a Donmar Warehouse production, transferred to the Atlantic Theatre Company in New York.

 Norton starred as Candy in the 2014 Broadway revival of John Steinbeck's Of Mice and Men (alongside James Franco and fellow Irishman Chris O'Dowd) at the Longacre Theatre.
 In 2016, he played Giles Corey in Ivo van Hove's production of Arthur Miller's The Crucible at the Walter Kerr Theatre.

 In 2022/2023, he portrayed Judge Taylor in To Kill A Mockingbird in London's West End.

 Audio work

-Norton provided the voice for Major Kennet for the 2003 Doctor Who animated serial, Scream of the Shalka.
+Norton voiced Major Kennet in the 2003 Doctor Who animated serial, Scream of the Shalka.

 Norton has recorded the whole of James Joyce's Ulysses (with Marcella Riordan), Dubliners, Finnegans Wake (abridged with Marcella Riordan) and A Portrait of the Artist as a Young Man for Naxos Records, released in 2004.

 The Third Policeman by Flann O'Brien 2009.

 Thorndyke: Forensic Investigator: for BBC Radio 4 Extra 2011.